jcatapang/deepdrugsearch/index.md

 ## Purchase

 If you are interested with the software, check out the available licenses for purchase right [here](https://leeseojun17.github.io/deepdrugsearch/purchase).

+## Installation Instructions

+If you wish to be guided on the installation process of Deep Drug Search, please refer to [this](https://leeseojun17.github.io/installation) hyperlink.

 ## In-development